CIIE 2021: Creating new opportunities for COVID recovery

 The total exhibition area of this year's CIIE has been expanded to 366,000 square meters.
 More than 80 percent of Fortune Global 500 and industry-leading companies from last year's CIIE are returning for this latest edition and will showcase products that are making either their global or regional debuts.
 These companies include the world's top three auction houses, top three fashion and luxury consumable groups, top four grain traders, top 10 automobile groups, and top 10 medical device enterprises.

 This year marks the 20th anniversary of China's accession to the World Trade Organization.
-To mark this occasion, the Hongqiao International Economic Forum, which is an integral part of the CIIE, will be holding a high-level forum themed "Mutual Benefit and Win-Win Solution for a Shared Future" to showcase China's achievements in opening up 20 years and its confidence in fulfilling its higher-level opening-up goal in the New Era.
+To mark this occasion, the Hongqiao International Economic Forum will be holding a high-level forum themed "Mutual Benefit and Win-Win Solution for a Shared Future" to showcase China's achievements in opening up 20 years and its confidence in fulfilling its higher-level opening-up goal.
 The forum will also publish the "World Opening Index" which evaluates the degree of opening-up in 129 world economies since 2008.

 Logo - https://mma.prnewswire.com/media/1077995/CIIE_Logo.jpg